0xwhoami/Growtopia-Chemsynth-Router/README.md

 ## How This Work
 This program works by counting points from each tool available for each color box available, then providing a route based on the largest points gained.
-Then this program provides a route based on intelligence in using a catalyst whose work is assisted by a stirrer and a centrifuge. the characteristics of this second step if you see there are parts that are like "reverse" the steps the goal is to help the performance of the catalyst because in addition to changing the color to the next color in the color list, but the catalyst has the side effect of changing the same color as color on the current catalyst, therefore we use a stirrer and centrifuge to help it.
+Then this program provides a route based on intelligence in using a catalyst whose work is assisted by a stirrer and a centrifuge. the characteristics of this second step if you see there are parts that are like *reverse* the steps the goal is to help the performance of the catalyst because in addition to changing the color to the next color in the color list, but the catalyst has the side effect of changing the same color as color on the current catalyst, therefore we use a stirrer and centrifuge to help it.

 ### 1. Step 1
-Routing based on the highest point of each tool and each item in the tank
+Routing based on the **highest point** of each tool and each item in the tank

 ### 2. Step 2
-"Smart Catalyst" concept. suppose you have color [RYYBP] as domain and [RGYBP] as target. as we can see the color at index 1 or item
+**Smart Catalyst** concept. suppose you have color [RYYBP] as domain and [RGYBP] as target. as we can see the color at index 1 or item
 2 is not finished.
 Y should be G. we can catalyst on it, but wait. the right color is Y too, if we doing catalyst both of them will be changed to G, DAMN!!
 Stuck?? maybe.
 So what we have to do? you can change the color if you smart choosing helper tool like stirrer or centrifuge to help you.
 Ok let's start step 2 concept.